Notice of Privacy Practices

-- The law does not require you to sign the acknowledgement of receipt of the notice.
+- The law does not require you to sign the acknowledgment of receipt of the notice.

 - Signing does not mean that you have agreed to any special uses or disclosures of your health records.

-- Refusing to sign the acknowledgement does not prevent the entity from using or disclosing health information as the rule permits it to do.
+- Refusing to sign the acknowledgment does not prevent the entity from using or disclosing health information as the rule permits it to do.

-- If you refuse to sign the acknowledgement, the provider must keep a record that they failed to obtain your acknowledgement.
+- If you refuse to sign the acknowledgment, the provider must keep a record that they failed to obtain your acknowledgment.

 What is in the Notice?